trinitystake/website/docs/sentinelguides/validator/other-cmd.md

 ---
-title: Basic Commands
+title: Other Commands
-description: List of useful commands and their explanations
+description: A list explaining some useful commands along with their outputs.
-sidebar_position: 7
+sidebar_position: 8
 ---

-# Basic Commands
+# Other Commands

+A list explaining some useful commands along with their outputs.

 ## Slashing params list